 Another reason is that kids who played in a team may not want to lose their friends so they choose to remain.
 Also, they may fear that it is showing weakness to their teammates by joining other sports.

 Sports stars are a major influence on kids who wanted to play and excel like them as well.
 Take Lionel Messi as an example, millions of kids worshipped him and decided to train in playing soccer.

 This alone is a huge motivation for any kid to decide to ignore other sports altogether, to play soccer.

-Sports scholarships also play a big part that makes parents opt for sports specialization as the only means for their kids to enter college.
+Sports scholarships also play a big part that making parents opt for sports specialization as the only means for their kids to enter college.

 In a competitive environment, the kids are motivated to train hard in that sport in order to improve their performance and be selected by the coach.

 Lastly, financial constraints and lack of time may force parents to put their kids into playing only a single sport.
 Buying equipment, club membership, gas, and camps can be expensive and parents opted to choose only a single for the whole year.

 You may have heard or read about Malcolm Gladwell’s 10,000-hour rule which he believed that anyone can master any skill if he or she trains correctly for 10,000 hours.

 To excel in soccer skills requires a player to invest a lot of hours of practice and mental preparation to master it, so it makes perfect sense if your kid focuses 100% only on soccer training.

-No doubt, your kid will become more competitive than his or her teammates and a higher chance of performing better in that sport.
+No doubt, your kid will become more competitive than his or her teammates and have a higher chance of performing better in that sport.

 Athletes who focus on a specific sport will develop determination, high motivation, self-confidence, mental, and physical toughness.

-When it is off-season your kid can enjoy a well-earned rest and do other things like hobby, music, or spending time with families and friends.
+When it is off-season your kid can enjoy a well-earned rest and do other things like hobbies, music, or spending time with families and friends.